gauravvijay/taskmanagement/src/main/java/org/com/taskmanagement/README.md

 - org.com.taskmanagement contains integration tests that test the public wrappers.

 #### Caveat
-- The tests are more integration tests which test the public api rather than each component separately.
+- The tests are more like integration tests which test the public specification rather than each component separately.
-This is a conscious choice by a lazy developer, and shouldn't be done in production.
+This is a conscious choice by a lazy developer, as it achieves required branch coverage.
+But a full solution should have component wise unit tests and shouldn't be done in production.